 Tutorials are living, active, documentation that give a developer who is new to the team an immediate, hands-on experience with the tools they will be using.
 Tutorials can be referred to immediately from within the day-to-day development environment, and they can be continuously enhanced and maintained to reflect actual team practices.
 And unlike static documentation, tutorials necessarily follow the “show, don’t tell” rule of good communication.

 I believe that documentation ought to be as close to the stuff being documented as possible.
 It increases relevance and eases the unavoidable maintenance tasks.
 Putting development process documentation into tutorials that are run right in the IDE is the best way to do this, and helps take care of the last 20% of developer on-boarding that can otherwise require a great deal of downstream effort.

-You can try out the new Tutorial Tool in Komodo IDE–download the 21-day trial.
+You can try out the new Tutorial Tool in Komodo IDE by creating a free account on the ActiveState Platform.
 Learn how to use the new Tutorial tool to create your own team (or other) training: http://docs.komodoide.com/Manual/Tutorial-Tool.